twei55/openlayers/readme-dev.md

 We expect all the changes in this branch to come from subversion - so you should never make commits (with `git commit`) directly to this branch.
 Instead, we always fetch changes from the remote subversion repository.
 Run the following to fetch changes and apply them as commits to your 2.x branch.
+Use --no-ff to prevent the file authors.txt from being removed automatically.

     git svn fetch
-    git merge git-svn
+    git merge --no-ff git-svn

 Note: If you get something like